 One approach shown to be effective in helping people overcome their cycle of obsessions and compulsions is called “Exposure and Response Prevention” (ERP).
-Considered the “gold standard” for OCD treatment, ERP is very straightforward: The person with OCD exposes themselves to situations that trigger obsessive thinking and don’t allow themselves to perform a compulsion in response.
+Considered the “gold standard” for OCD treatment, ERP is very straightforward: The person with OCD exposes themselves to situations that trigger obsessive thinking and doesn’t allow themselves to perform a compulsion in response.
 While this sounds simple, it does require the OCD sufferer to face their fears and tolerate a fair amount of anxiety to overcome their OCD.

 There are a few ways to go about Exposure and Response Prevention treatment: